lordthorzonus/yii2-monolog/README.md

 ### Channels
 To see the core concepts about Monolog channels check the [Offical Documentation for Monolog](https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md#core-concepts).

-This component allows registering multiple with `channel name` => ` configuration array`  key value pairs in the Monolog components `channels`  configuration key.
+This component allows registering multiple channels with `channel name` => ` configuration array`  key value pairs with the `channels`  configuration key.

 #### Main channel
 The component automatically registers a main channel which is used when requesting `Psr\Log\LoggerInterface` from the DI container or when fetching a Logger from the component without specifying the channel name.

 The main channel is configurable with configuration key `mainChannel`
 ```php

 [
     'components' => [
         ...